Leave a Comment

-When Is The Shazam Release Date?
+When Is The Shazam!
+Release Date?

-Shazam was originally expected to hit theaters on April 5, 2019.
-At the time, that was placing it right after the unnamed DC film being released on October 5, 2018, but before Justice League 2 comes out on June 14, 2019.
-Even though the DCEU has gone through numerous scheduling changes since late 2014, it now looks like a certainty that Shazam will keep that spot.
+Shazam! was originally expected to hit theaters on April 5, 2019.
+At the time, that was placing it right after the unnamed DC film being released on October 5, 2018, but before Justice League 2 was scheduled to come out on June 14, 2019.
+Even though the DCEU has gone through numerous scheduling (and content) changes since late 2014, we can say for sure that Shazam! has kept that spot.
 April is an unusual time for a big blockbuster movie to come out, but as Captain America: The Winter Soldier proved in 2014, that doesn't mean they can't be successful in that release slot.

-What Is The Shazam Rating?
+What Is The Shazam!
+Rating?

-Shazam, Previously Known As Captain Marvel
+Shazam!, Previously Known As Captain Marvel (Zachary Levi)

 Billy Batson, a.k.a Captain Marvel, was created by Fawcett Comics in 1940, and at one point was considered the most popular superhero of the 1940s.
 Like most comic book characters, Billy's origins have been retconned several times, but the basic premise remains the same.
 Orphaned at a young age, young Billy was led by a mysterious stranger through a subway tunnel.
-Brought before the ancient wizard Shazam in the Rock of Eternity, he is chosen to receive the powers of Captain Marvel because of the goodness in his heart.
+Brought before the ancient wizard Shazam! in the Rock of Eternity, he is chosen to receive the powers of Captain Marvel because of the goodness in his heart.
 Whenever Billy says the word "Shazam!", a magical lightning bolt strikes him, and he becomes the adult Captain Marvel, though he still has Billy's intellect and personality.
 To transform back into Billy Batson, Captain Marvel just has to say the same word.
-Each letter in "Shazam" corresponds with one of the magical abilities Billy inherited from various Greek and Roman characters: S for the Wisdom of Solomon; H for the Strength of Hercules; A for the Stamina of Atlas; Z for the Power of Zeus; A for the Courage of Achilles and M for the Speed of Mercury.
+Each letter in "Shazam!" corresponds with one of the magical abilities Billy inherited from various Greek and Roman characters: S for the Wisdom of Solomon; H for the Strength of Hercules; A for the Stamina of Atlas; Z for the Power of Zeus; A for the Courage of Achilles and M for the Speed of Mercury.

 The recent name change for the superhero goes back to legal troubles the character faced in the early 1950s.
 Due to a copyright infringement lawsuit from DC Comics over Captain Marvel's similarity to Superman, Fawcett Comics agreed to stop publishing stories featuring him and the other members of the Marvel Family, and they weren't seen again for nearly 20 years.
 During this interim period, Marvel created their own Captain Marvel and trademarked the name.
 So when DC got ahold of Captain Marvel and his supporting cast in the early 1970s, although they could still call him Captain Marvel within their published stories, they couldn't publish a comic book called "Captain Marvel."
 As a result, the various series over the years starring him have had titles circling around the word "Shazam!"

-When the character was rebooted in 2012 as part of the New 52, writer Geoff Johns decided to rename him Shazam since many already associated that word with the superhero.
+When the character was rebooted in 2012 as part of the New 52, writer Geoff Johns decided to rename him Shazam! since many already associated that word with the superhero.
 Now Billy shares the same name as the being who gave him his powers, and now it's been retconned so that Billy has to say "Shazam!" with good intentions to become the superhero rather than simply say it.
 This eliminates the pesky problem of him accidentally transforming back into his child self when introducing himself in his superpowered form.

-The origins of the entity who gave Shazam and Black Adam their powers are steeped in mystery.
+The origins of the entity who gave Shazam! and Black Adam their powers are steeped in mystery.
 In a story from the 1980s, it was explained that 5,000 years ago, he was a shepherd who was chosen to be the ancient superhero the Champion.
-Centuries later, now going by the name Shazam, the wizard passed along his power to Teth-Adam, but when Adam abused his powers, it wasn't until millennia later that he decided to trust another with his power.
+Centuries later, now going by the name Shazam!, the wizard passed along his power to Teth-Adam, but when Adam abused his powers, it wasn't until millennia later that he decided to trust another with his power.
 That person was Billy Batson, but soon after he transformed the boy into Captain Marvel, he was killed by a falling granite block.
 Though dead, his spirit remained connected to his lair the Rock of Eternity (where he safeguarded the Seven Deadly Sins and other captured mystical threats), and he served as a mentor to Billy and the rest of the Marvel Family.

 In the New 52, the wizard is one of seven beings who controlled magic in ancient times.
 In the present day, he is the only member of the council who hadn't been killed by Black Adam, and knowing he was near death, he attempted to find a person with purity of heart to inherit his power.
 After going through several candidates, he finally chose Billy, who helped him realize that no one's heart is truly pure, but knew that the boy has potential to be good.
-After transforming Billy into Shazam, the wizard passed away.
+After transforming Billy into Shazam!, the wizard passed away.

-Now that Captain Marvel has been renamed in the New 52, he shares the same name as the wizard, so it's important whenever discussing these characters to clarify which Shazam you're talking about.
+Now that Captain Marvel has been renamed in the New 52, he shares the same name as the wizard, so it's important whenever discussing these characters to clarify which Shazam! you're talking about.
 As for his role in the 2019 film, it will most likely be the same as in the comics, i.e., giving Billy and Black Adam their powers, as well as possibly serving as a mentor.
 Expect him to be a major (if not the most important) supporting character.

-Millenia before Billy Batson became Captain Marvel/Shazam, the ancient wizard Shazam chose another to be his champion.
+Millenia before Billy Batson became Captain Marvel/Shazam!, the ancient wizard Shazam! chose another to be his champion.
 That person was Kahndaqian (previously Egyptian) Teth-Adam.
 Adam also shouts "Shazam!" to turn into his superpowered form, but the letters in the word represent the Egyptian gods: S for the Stamina of Shu; H for the Swiftness of Heru; A for the Strength of Amon; Z for the Wisdom of Zehuti; A for the Power of Anon and M for the Courage of Mehen.
 After he becomes corrupted by his power (in the New 52, Adam actually steals the power from its intended recipient, his nephew Aman), he is banished for thousands of years until he is freed from his confinement in the present.
 Originally, in the pre-New 52 universe, Adam's descendant Theo Adam said, "Shazam!" to transform into Black Adam, but it was then retconned so that Teth-Adam/Black Adam are their own individuals, though Black Adam rarely transforms back into his human form.